 - Research tasks on the topics being covered

 - Tracking and evaluating changes in economic data

 - Preparing for in class tests

 - Examination style questions

 Materials

-Students will need to buy Economics by Powell and Powell (latest edition).
-This will be purchased through school so that you get a discount.
-Other books will be recommended by your teachers.
+Students will need to buy Economics by Powell and Powell (Fifth edition).
+This can be purchased through the school at a discount.
+Other books will be recommended by teachers.